Department of Geography

 446 Geography of Health Care Delivery (3).
 This course covers basics, including personnel and facility distributions, accessibility, regionalization, and location/allocation modeling; spatial analysis and GIS; and the cultural geography of health care, including humanist and political-economic perspectives.
 (GHA)

-447 Gender in the Middle East (ASIA 447, INTS 447) (3).
+447 Gender, Space, and Place in the Middle East (ASIA 447, WMST 447) (3).
 Examines gender, space, and place relationships in the modern Middle East.
 Investigates shifting gender geographies of colonialism, nationalism, modernization, and globalization in this region.
 (GHA)

 452 Mobile Geographies: The Political Economy of Migration (3).
 This course explores the contemporary experience of migrants.
 Various theoretical approaches are introduced, with the emphasis on a political-economic approach.
 (GHA)